spencerrazor/spencerrazor/README.md

 ###

 <h5 align="left">Hi I am Spencer, Data Scientist and Full Stack engineer who is passionate about building AI powered applications.
 I am experienced in areas of data analysis, machine learning, API development, and website development.
-Checkout my portfolio where you can find more in depth information about my skills, work experience, and projects. https://spencerwueste.vercel.app/<br><br>- 🔭 I’m currently working at Western Digital building software to help automate the HDD validation process.
-My daily tech stack is Python, React Typescript, Tailwind, and SQL Server I’m currently learning GraphQL and Rust<br>- 👯 I’m looking to collaborate on any cool projects!<br>- 💬 Ask me about anything<br>- 📫 How to reach me: LinkedIn<br>- 😄 Pronouns: He/Him<br>- ⚡ Fun fact: I like pandas.
+Checkout my portfolio where you can find more in depth information about my skills, work experience, and projects. https://spencerwueste.com/<br><br>- 🔭 I’m currently working at Western Digital building software to help automate the HDD validation process.
+My daily tech stack is Python, React, Typescript, Tailwind, and SQL Server.
+I’m currently learning GraphQL and Rust.<br>- 👯 I’m looking to collaborate on any cool projects!<br>- 💬 Ask me about anything<br>- 📫 How to reach me: LinkedIn<br>- 😄 Pronouns: He/Him<br>- ⚡ Fun fact: I like pandas.
 Looking to change my Github username to pandacoderz.</h5>

 ###